uyuni-project/uyuni-rfc/accepted/00102-upgrade-to-salt-3008.md

 **IMPORTANT: Since we want to drop the Salt 3006.0 from the Basesystem and Server Application modules for SLE 15 SP7 (based on Python 3.6), in favor of a new Salt based on Python 3.11, even if 3008 is delayed we should NOT compromise the SLE 15 SP7 feature cutoff deadline to implement the new "SLE-Module-Salt" module even if it still provides 3006.0 version**

+The alternative plan:
+- Prepare Salt 3006.0 package based on Python 3.11.
+- Drop Salt from Basesystem / Server Application modules for SP7 before feature cut-off.
+(ECO needed)
+- Create new "SLE-Module-Salt" module for SP4/5/6/7 based on "SLE-Module-Python3".
+- Deprecate Salt from Basesystem / Server Applicacion module in favor of "SLE-Module-Salt" for SP4/5/6.
+(ECO needed)
+- Once 3008 is finally released, we can upgrade Salt in "SLE-Module-Salt" module.

 # Unresolved questions
 [unresolved]: #unresolved-questions